 One USSW worker who was fully in tune with Su’s visit was Destiny Mervin, a member of the USSW and a former employee at a Decatur Popeyes.
 Mervin explained how she experienced the conditions that the new OSHA standard seeks to tackle.
 90+ degree temperatures were the norm for Mervin and her coworkers at the Wesley Chapel Road Popeyes location.
 With no functioning A/C, workers were forced to step inside the walk-in cooler in order to not overheat but had to pay to be able to drink the cold water bottles in the store.

 Mervin and her coworkers decided that they had enough.
 With the help of the USSW, the Popeyes workers organized a heat speakout on the sidewalk in front of the fried chicken fast food restaurant.
-This was just two weeks after OSHA announced the groundbreaking heat standard.
+This was just two weeks before OSHA announced the groundbreaking heat standard.

 Mervin’s message to Su was a stark call for help wrapped in a demand for accountability.
 “Give these companies time limits,” Mervin said Su.
 With the number of workers under heat advisories going up every year, the USSW organizer made it clear that time was not a luxury workers could afford.